jeffvincent/talks/lifting-heavy-ass-weights/outline.md

 We provide a way to search the documentation from inside customer accounts.
 We also monitor common searches for more ways to improve.

-Finally, think about who ends up in the documentation - lost folks who might be frustrated.
-Set good context and help them!!
-I think we do a pretty good job in our docs, but we're always trying to get better.

-If you are looking for an example of excellent docs - my favorite docs right now are the Github docs.
+If you are looking for an example of excellent docs - my favorite docs right now are the Github docs, check them out.

 ## Support Video